-The Federal Student Aid Commission says that students need to show satisfactory progress towards a degree or certificate in order to maintain their financial aid.
+The Federal Student Aid Commission says that students must show satisfactory progress toward a degree or certificate to maintain their financial aid.
 What counts as "satisfactory progress" varies from one school to another, but it usually includes the following elements:

 Grade Point Average

 One of the measurements that counts towards financial aid eligibility is your grade point average.
 At Foothill College in California, for example, students must maintain at least a 2.0 cumulative GPA and earn at least a 2.0 GPA every quarter in order to maintain eligibility for financial aid.